jvinet/oatmeal/README.md

 a mechanism to run multiple QB profiles.
 It does this via some path-based sleight-of-hand, but the result is a fairly sooth workflow, one that allows me to containerize my web browsing.
-For example, I might have one profile social media, one for work, one for shopping, etc.
+For example, I might have one profile for social media, one for work, one for shopping, etc.

 See the [QB multi-profile script](https://github.com/jtyers/qutebrowser-profile).